Forcrat: Automatic I/O API Translation from C to Rust via Origin and Capability Analysis: Evaluation

 To guide future research directions, we investigate the reasons for failing to replace each API call, which correspond to the reasons for classifying the stream used as the argument of the call as unsupported.
 We follow the 11 reasons described in \cref{sec:analysis:unsupported} in this investigation.
 Note that a single call can have multiple reasons, e.g., when the argument stream is passed to \C{setbuf} and also used in a pointer comparison. \cref{fig:reason} presents the results: blue bars show the number of API calls affected by each reason, and red bars show the number of calls affected \emph{solely} by that unique reason.

 The results show that many calls are affected by \emph{multiple} reasons, so resolving a single reason alone would not lead to significant improvement.
 That said, Comparison and Casts appear as the unique reason for more than a hundred calls, making them higher-priority targets for future work.
 To address Comparison, it may be feasible to compare the underlying file descriptors of streams, as Rust std supports obtaining file descriptors from streams.
 For Casts, since Wu and Demsky's work~\cite{wu2025genc2rust} replaces \C{void} pointers with Rust generics, adopting their approach could handle such cases.
+In addition, we may reduce the number of streams that are unsupported due to Improper Capabilities by developing a flow-sensitive version of the origin and capability analysis.
+If a stream variable has different origins and capabilities at different program locations, a flow-sensitive analysis can capture this information, allowing us to split the variable into multiple variables with different types.